New scholars selected!

 - Technical assistance on projects (e.g., improving data collection and analysis, integrating existing research into policies and practices, designing research projects) of their own choosing.
 During their three-year LEADS commitment, Scholars may request assistance from the LEADS supporting organizations through IACP’s online community of practice.

 - LEADS Program participants are also provided with a free PERF membership for the duration of their LEADS scholarship (3 years) and opportunities to attend and participate in PERF conferences.

 NIJ covers all travel, accommodation, and per diem costs associated with the events Scholars participate in as part of the LEADS program.

 LEADS Scholars are encouraged to pursue projects that directly respond to the priority needs of their agency.
 This program does not include direct funding to support original research.
 However, LEADS Scholars will regularly be exposed to multiple federal resources and programs with relevance to your agency, including such entities as the Bureau of Justice Assistance (BJA) and the Office of Community Oriented Policing Services (COPS Office).

-Interested applicants must submit the following materials to [email protected].
+During the open application period, interested applicants must submit the following materials to [email protected].
 In the email subject line please put LEADS SCHOLARS.